op2-platforms/op2cad/README.md

 &nbsp;

 ## The Design

-> Be aware!
-This platform is an ongoing work and may change of perpice in a near futur.

 This platform was thought to be the foundation or any personnal or office standard development; offering normalized environement, base content enchancements, development documentations and enabled customization strategies complementing the software original contents.